 The main reason for the celebration of these festivals is to spread happiness and strengthen the bond between friends and family.
-Many festivals are local and held at different dates each year.
-Few are set according to the lunar calendar.
-The relevance of festivals in India is to honor a deity at a particular temple, celebrate the agriculture cycle or a religious story or event.
+Many festivals are local and are held on different dates each year.
+A few are set according to the lunar calendar.
+The relevance of festivals in India is to honour a deity at a particular temple, celebrate the agriculture cycle or a religious story or event.

 This article gives detailed information about all the Indian festivals of different states.

 This is an important topic for UPSC and other government exams.

 |Put your best foot forward to ace the Government Exams!
 Compliment your preparation with-